Click to see our Danville Gardens location in the Spring Season

 DANVILLE GARDENS GROWS 90% OF WHAT WE SELL

 At one time, Danville Gardens was known for its farm fresh produce especially their tomatoes grown in their own greenhouses and shipped to Chicago.
 When the Campbell’s bought the business the main staple was flowers-especially giant geraniums.
-We send out a monthly post card in the spring and fall with all of the details of opening hours, events, and new products.
-Please email us your mailing address at or sign up when you are in the store.
+We send out a post card in the spring with all of the details of opening hours and new products.
+Join our mailing list by clicking on the link above and filling out your information.

 NATHAN AND LISA ARE DEDICATED TO HELPING MAKE YOU A SUCCESSFUL GARDENER